hongkiulam/raw-editor/readme.md

 - Originally, I wanted to use LibRaw, but with my lack of knowledge around C, it ran into many obstacles in compiling the program to WASM
 - The start of this project (not in git history) used `rawloader` and `imagepipe` by pedrocr, for processing the raw files.
 However, this was very quickly replaced with `rawler` as `rawler` was less of a black box and provided a more transparent API interface for manipulating the raw files.
 - I am using a custom fork of ~~`imagepipe`~~ `rawler`, this is because the original library used `std::time` for logging.
 However, this is unavailable in WebAssembly at runtime.
 The forked library removes this logging.
+- For me, the best way of consuming the WASM module in Vite was to use `pnpm link`.
+To create that link, I ran `pnpm add ./raw-processor/pkg -D`.
+As long as the WASM module exists in `raw-processor/pkg`, Vite would pick it up and allow importing from `raw-processor`.
+There is some black magic involved with `pnpm link` which meant that the module is treated as an asset and accessible correctly from `//host/wasm_files`.
+Lastly, to ensure the availability of the WASM code, I have added `pre-` scripts to `dev` and `build` which build the WASM module.

+### Canvas Stack

 ## Glossary